Discover the Magic of Pelion Greece: Your Ultimate Travel Guide

 During the Greek Civil War (1946-1949) Paleo Trikeri was chosen as a place of exile for women with left-wing political beliefs.
 This finally came to an end in 1953 and today you can see a commemorative plaque that has been erected in the settlement.

-Paleo Trikeri is ideal for low-key vacations and is great for a hiking day.
+Paleo Trikeri is ideal for low-key vacations and a hiking day.
 If you are lucky you may also glimpse the pack of boars that somehow managed to cross over and have made the islet as their home.

 Monastery of Evaggelistria – All over Greece